Skip to Content

 Decorated head to toe in street art, Brick Lane is like a gallery in itself (and well-worth taking the time to view).

 The Brick Lane Gallery spotlights the distinctive character of the street’s painted bricks by focusing on contemporary and street art.
-Though they’ve worked with legendary street artists like Banksy, Faile, and Bortusk Leer, their focus remains on emerging and mid-career artists and – as a result – is quickly becoming known as one of the coolest art galleries London has to offer.
+Though they’ve worked with legendary street artists like Banksy, Faile, and Bortusk Leer, their focus remains on emerging and mid-career artists and – as a result – is quickly becoming known as one of the coolest art galleries in town.

 Royal Academy of Arts